DylanGallo/ArganoCodingChal/README.md

 # ArganoCodingChal

+The project is in the master branch.

-my source code is in mavenproject/src/main/java/com/simplilearn/mavenproject ->there is another README there that explains my thought process.
+My source code is in mavenproject/src/main/java/com/simplilearn/mavenproject ->there is another README there that explains my thought process.

 ***YOU WILL HAVE TO CHANGE ALL THE FILE PATHS CALLED IN THE CODE TO POINT TO CORRECT FILES***